 And you can also use menu options:

 Selecting a Version

-“VERSIONS…” in the documenation menu lets you select a particular release of a specification, or a particular release:
+“VERSIONS…” in the documenation menu lets you select a particular release of a specification, or a live (development) branch:

 On the main Specification list, the “Version(s)” column lets you go directly to the documentation for the most important versions, and also download GitHub releases.